 }

-// convert txtDate to milliseconds
+// convert input date to milliseconds

-mSeconds = (new Date(year, month, day)).getTime();
+ms = (new Date(year, month, day)).getTime();

-// initialize Date() object from calculated milliseconds
+// initialize Date() object from milliseconds (reuse aoDate variable)

-objDate = new Date();
+aoDate = new Date();

 // compare input date and parts from Date() object

-if (objDate.getFullYear() !== year ||
+if (aoDate.getFullYear() !== year ||

-objDate.getMonth() !== month ||
+aoDate.getMonth() !== month ||

-objDate.getDate() !== day) {
+aoDate.getDate() !== day) {

 return false;